pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

 Delegation
 ----------

-> Delegation allows parties that don't have too much influence to lend
+> Delegation allows parties that don’t have too much influence to lend
 > their influence to parties that can spend more time thinking and
 > researching issues regarding the protocol.
 >